Rishab7988/Sentiment-Analysis/README.md

 <h1> Live Sentiment-Analysis with deployment on stream-lit</h1>
 <br>

 <h2> This project utilizes live webcam input to perform real-time sentiment analysis.
-By leveraging computer vision and natural language processing techniques, it identifies and analyzes facial expressions to determine the emotional state of the person in front of the camera.</h2>
+By leveraging computer vision and Image Classification techniques, it identifies and analyzes facial expressions to determine the emotional state of the person in front of the camera.</h2>
 <br>

 <h2> Objective </h2>